 The last one in this list of Hue attractions is Tam Giang Lagoon which is about 24 kilometers in length and covers an area of 52 km2.
 Belonged to Phong Dien (Phong Điền), Quang Dien (Quảng Điền), Huong Tra (Hương Trà), Thua Thien Hue province, Tam Giang Lagoon stems from Thuan An (Thuận An) harbor.
 Here, small boats sweeps on the river named O Lau, along the lagoon length.
 Passing over 15 km of fields and bridges along the lagoon, you could reach Thai Duong Ha village.
 Then, after traveling by boat for 30 minutes, you come to the island on Tam Giang Lagoon, in which there is an ancient village named Thai Duong.

 The most beautiful moment on this lagoon is at sunset when the sky turns supple.
 Tam Giang local people survive thanks to catching shrimp and fish.
 Males will go fishing offshore.
 Before the sun breaks over the horizon, they have to collect shrimp and fish from traps.
 At dusk, they reset nets and traps.
 At the same time, females toil to catch calm and oysters because they have to soak their own body in the water for a few hours in order complete their work.

 The lagoon itself is also home to a lot of birds’ species and various fauna and flora species.
 It is also like a huge air-conditioning area, contributing to present storms in Hue.
 Locals call Tam Giang – Cau Hai (Cầu Hai) an unopened treasure.

-If you want to visit Tam Giang Lagoon, consider Tam Giang Lagoon Private Half Day Tour with Seafood Dinner.
+If you want to visit Tam Giang Lagoon, consider a recommended tour below.
 Such tours help connect you with the locals and supply you with some basic services and guiding information about this region.

 Best things to do in Hue